PatrickJS/awesome-angular/README.md

 * [ngx-maplibre-gl](https://github.com/maplibre/ngx-maplibre-gl) - Angular binding of maplibre-gl.
 * [@angular/google-maps](https://github.com/angular/components/blob/main/src/google-maps/README.md) - This component provides a Google Maps Angular component that implements the Google Maps JavaScript API.
 * [ng-azure-maps](https://github.com/arnaudleclerc/ng-azure-maps) - An Angular library, mostly an HTML-driven wrapper of the azure-maps-controls package, allowing you to easily integrate its functionalities into an Angular application.
+* [HERE maps API for JavaScript](https://www.here.com/docs/bundle/maps-api-for-javascript-developer-guide/page/topics/angular-practices.html) - You can integrate [HERE](https://www.here.com/) Maps with Angular to display interactive maps, geocode addresses, calculate routes, and more, all within the context of your Angular application.

 #### Markdown